-Last Updated on March 2, 2026
+Last Updated on April 7, 2026

-Climate in Okinawa
+Climate in winter

 The temperature difference is surprising.
 While Tokyo is in the middle of a cold winter with average highs around 10°C (50°F), Okinawa enjoys a mild climate with highs reaching nearly 20°C (68°F), even in early February.
 That said, the temperature can drop to around 15°C (59°F) on colder days.
-It’s helpful to have a lightweight puffer jacket as it’s easy to carry when the temperature changes.

 This time, we challenged ourselves to travel with as little luggage as possible for our 5-day trip, so we came with only backpacks.
 This meant we didn’t need to go to baggage claim and could leave the airport quickly.
 From the airport, you can take a taxi, a bus, or the monorail.
 Those who rented a car can use a shuttle service.

-Tasting Okinawa Soba
+Tasting Okinawa soba

-We took a taxi to our accommodation, dropped off our bags, and headed out for dinner to enjoy some delicious Okinawa soba at Minoya.
 Okinawa soba is different from Japanese soba, as it is made from wheat flour and has a unique texture.
 The broth is made from bonito and pork, and it’s topped with sweetly simmered meat and kelp.

 In addition to Okinawa Soba, we ordered Tofu Chanpuru, a stir-fry dish made with tofu and vegetables.
 The savory dashi broth gave it a deep flavor, and with so many vegetables and tofu, we enjoyed it right down to the last bite without ever getting tired of it.